 Yes, use a spatula to fold in a gel food coloring to the finished frosting to reach the desired color.
 Gel colors are less likely to thin your frosting.

-We love to serve this frosting on all kinds of dessert.
+We love to serve this recipe for cream cheese frosting on all kinds of desserts.
 These pair really well with the balanced sweetness of this frosting.

 I hope this becomes your go-to Cream Cheese Frosting recipe.
 The texture is impressive, it pipes beautifully, and best of all, it freezes and keeps really well.

-- Freezing: Transfer frosting to a freezer-safe zip bag and shape into an even thickness in the bag.
+- Freezing: Transfer frosting to a freezer-safe zip bag and shape it into an even thickness in the bag.
 Freeze flat for 1 month.
-Thaw in the refrigerator overnight then keep at room temperature 30-60 minutes just until spreadable.
+Thaw in the refrigerator overnight then keep at room temperature for 30-60 minutes just until spreadable.
 You can pipe the frosting over cakes and cupcakes then just thaw the dessert in the fridge overnight before serving.